robertchase/aiodb/aiodb/model/MODEL.md

 part of the `UPDATE`.
 If nothing is changed, then an `UPDATE` is not executed.
 After the `save` completes,
-the names of the updated fields are provided in the instance attribute `_updated`.
+the names and values of the updated fields are available using the `get_updated` helper function.

 #### load - `load(cursor, primary_key)`